Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Steady state results

+In this subsection, we analyze the distributional and aggregate effects of discriminatory hiring by comparing the benchmark economy to a counterfactual economy without prejudiced firms.
+The counterfactual economy contains only non-prejudiced firms, where both black and white workers retain their race-specific job separation rates from the benchmark calibration.
+By holding these separation rates constant, we isolate how discrimination in hiring - rather than differences in job separation - shapes labor market outcomes.\footnote{The benchmark economy calibrates prejudiced and non-prejudiced firms' job destruction shocks ($\lambda_{p}$ and $\lambda_{np}$) to match observed racial disparities in job separation rates.
+In the single-firm-type counterfactual, we preserve benchmark separation rates by assigning white workers a $\lambda_{wh}$ of 0.0380 and black workers a $\lambda_{bl}$ of 0.0644.} \Cref{tab:penalize} presents the comparison.

+The first panel shows how racial disparities in household outcomes change when prejudiced firms are removed.
+While the racial differences in job separation rates remain unchanged at benchmark levels, eliminating discriminatory hiring practices leads to equalized job-finding rates for black and white workers.
+White workers experience a slight decrease in their job-finding rate, dropping from 0.66 to 0.64, due to losing access to $p$ firms.
+Meanwhile, black workers' job-finding rate rises significantly, from 0.49 to 0.64, in the counterfactual equilibrium.
+The removal of $p$ firms leads to endogenous entry of $np$ firms, which increases the number of vacancies and thus raises the job-finding rate for black workers.
+Overall, this removal in prejudiced firms narrows the racial unemployment gap from 7 percentage points to 3 percentage points, showing that discriminatory hiring explains approximately 57\% of the unemployment gap between black and white workers.

-Turning to the wage impact, black workers can bargain for higher wage rates as they receive more job opportunities when we remove discriminatory hiring.
-White workers, however, no longer have access to the exclusive $p$ sector; their outside options are lower during bargaining, thus driving down their wage rates.
-As a result, the average black-to-white wage ratio increases from 75\% in the benchmark to 88\% in Column 2 and to 86\% in Column 3.
-We conclude that removing discriminatory hiring closes 52\% (Column 2) to 44\% (Column 3) of the average wage gap between black and white workers.
+Turning to the impact on wages, removing hiring discrimination boosts outcomes for black workers by improving their outside options.
+This enables black workers to bargain for higher wages upon a successful match.
+However, white workers no longer have access to jobs from the exclusive $p$ firms.
+This lowers their outside option during bargaining, slightly reducing their wage rates.
+As a result, the average wage ratio between black and white workers increases from 0.75 to 0.87.
+We can conclude that hiring discrimination accounts for roughly 48\% of the wage gap.

-Additionally, removing discriminatory hiring reduces the wealth gap, with the mean wealth ratio moving from 0.28 to 0.33 and the median wealth ratio increasing from 0.33 to 0.44.
-The results remain stable between Columns 2 and 3.
-We infer that discriminatory hiring explains about 7\% of the mean wealth gap and 16\% of the median wealth gap.

-The remaining gaps in wage and wealth come from the bargaining power and extreme wealth shock disparities between black and white workers.\footnote{Though not the primary purpose of this paper, we present the results after removing racial differences in bargaining power and extreme wealth shock in \ref{appB}.}

-The second panel displays the changes in firm attributes.\footnote{We loosely refer to the one-sector economy without discriminatory hiring as $np$ firms, though the Column 3 specification differs from the benchmark $np$ firms in their job destruction shock.} Without prejudiced firms, $np$ firms' profits double, and vacancy postings and employment levels increase.
-These changes result in the aforementioned advantages for black workers in the counterfactual economies.
-In Column 3, the lower job destruction shock for white workers further drives up the overall $np$ employment and reduces vacancy postings compared to Column 2.